WebDevSimplified/fem-getting-started-with-javascript/lessons/02-tools/B-live-server-extension.md

 2. Save file
 3. Switch to browser
 4. Manually refresh page
-5. Switch back to VS Code
+5. Switch back to VSCode
 6. Repeat for every change

 ### With Live Server 🎉